cperezor1/MyPortfolio/README.md

 # My Portfolio
-This repository contains the work I have done since I started to work with data as a tool to address complex problems and find the best ways to solve them.
+This repository contains some of the work I have done since I started to work with data as a tool to address complex problems and find the best ways to solve them.

 ## **Classification - Classification Trees and Logistic Regression**